ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 -   Editable numbers.
 This is not supported by the text column yet either.
 -   Numeric formatting for `nimble-number-field`.
 While we may choose to expose similar APIs for its numeric formatting, the complexities of it being an editable input control make this out of scope for now.
 -   Customizing the styling of the column content (other than text alignment).
 This is not supported by the text column yet either.
 -   Enum and boolean values formatted as localized strings (0 -> "Fail", 1 -> "Pass").
-These will likely use the [mapping column being discussed elsewhere](https://github.com/ni/nimble/pull/1220).
+These will likely use the [mapping column](./table-column-mapping.md).

 ---